MicrosoftDocs/office-developer-exchange-docs/docs/web-service-reference/findfolder-operation.md

  **FindFolder** responses to a request with the **AllProperties** response shape will not return the [TotalCount](totalcount.md) and [UnreadCount](unreadcount.md) elements for public folder searches.

-## FindFolder Error Response example
+## FindFolder Error response example

 ### Description